ApryseSDK/pdftron-react-native/README.md

 ##### pageChangeOnTap
 bool, optional, default to true
 ##### useStylusAsPen
-bool, optional, default to false on Android, true on iOS
+bool, optional, default to true
 If true, stylus will act as a pen in pan mode, otherwise it will act as finger

+##### signSignatureFieldsWithStamps
+bool, optional, default to false
+If true, signature field will be signed with image stamp.
+This is useful if you are saving XFDF to remote source.

 ##### followSystemDarkMode
 bool, optional, Android only, default to true
 If true, UI will appear in dark color when System is dark mode.
 Otherwise it will use viewer setting instead.
 ##### collabEnabled
 bool, optional, if set to true then `currentUser` must be set as well for collaboration mode to work